ReconfigureIO/UX/docs/source/tutorial_3_structure_comms.rst

 What have we done
 ------------------
 So, we've looked at how to structure your code to work with Reconfigure.io, and how to use our template as a basis for writing programs.
 Also, we've seen how to pass arguments straight from the host to the FPGA using the control register, and pass data from the host to the FPGA via shared memory, and back again.
-Next, :ref:`tutorial 5 <graphstutorial>` show you how to use dataflow graphs to optimize your FPGA code.
+Next, :ref:`tutorial 5 <graphstutorial>` shows you how to use dataflow graphs to optimize your FPGA code.